Bombardier eyes jumping on board Mexico's passenger train plan

-MEXICO CITY Bombardier Inc (BBDb.TO), the world's biggest train manufacturer, anticipates bidding on all six of the new Mexican passenger rail projects it expects to be tendered later this year, the company's Mexico chief said on Tuesday.
+MEXICO CITY, June 11 Bombardier Inc, the world's biggest train manufacturer, anticipates bidding on all six of the new Mexican passenger rail projects it expects to be tendered later this year, the company's Mexico chief said on Tuesday.

 "For me, my personal goal is to participate in every bid and win them all," Alfredo Nolasco, the Montreal-based company's chief Mexico representative, told Reuters, but he cautioned the company is awaiting more details on the projects to be released by the government before deciding if the numbers work.